 A taxpayer may not be granted more than one credit for the same project.
-The credits that are included are the alternative fuel vehicle manufacturer credit, community revitalization enhancement district credit, enterprise zone investment cost credit, Hoosier business investment credit, industrial recovery credit, military base investment cost credit and the military base recovery credit.
+The credits that are subject to this limitation are the Alternative Fuel Vehicle Manufacturer Credit, Community Revitalization Enhancement District Credit, Enterprise Zone Investment Cost Credit, Hoosier Business Investment Credit, Industrial Recovery Credit, and the Venture Capital Investment Credit.
 Apply this restriction first when figuring your credits.
-Then apply the Combined Limitation on page 52.
-Combined Limitation: There is one final limitation if you have more than one credit to be entered on lines 4 through 6 of Schedule G. These credits, when combined, cannot be greater than the state adjusted gross income tax (AGIT) shown on Form IT-40PNR line 8; if they are, adjust the amounts before you enter them.
+Then apply the Combined Limitation below.

+Combined Limitation: There is one final limitation if you have more than one credit to be entered on lines 4 through 7 of Schedule G. These credits, when combined, cannot be greater than the state adjusted gross income tax (AGIT) shown on Form IT-40PNR line 8; if they are, adjust the amounts before you enter them.

-How to adjust the amount of credit to enter (examples)
+How to Adjust the Amount of Credit to Enter (Examples)

 Example.
-Tanya is eligible to claim both a \$200 college credit and a \$300 credit for taxes paid to other states, for a \$500 total amount of offset credits.
+Tanya is eligible to claim both a \$200 College Credit and a \$300 Credit for Taxes Paid to Other States, for a \$500 total amount of offset credits.
 Her state adjusted gross income tax due (IT-40PNR, line 8) is \$360.
-Since her combined credits are \$140 more than her state tax due, she should reduce the last entry (the \$300 credit for taxes paid to other states) by the \$140 difference to \$160.
-She will enter the full \$200 college credit on Schedule G, line 4, and the \$160 limited credit for taxes paid to other states on line 5.
+Since her combined credits are \$140 more than her state tax due, she should reduce the last entry (the \$300 Credit for Taxes Paid to Other States) by the \$140 difference to \$160.
+She will enter the full \$200 College Credit on Schedule G, line 4, and the \$160 limited Credit for Taxes Paid to Other States on line 5.

 Example.
-Matthew has a \$500 Indiana College Choice 529 savings plan credit and a \$600 employer health benefit plan credit.
+Matthew has a \$500 Indiana College Choice 529 Savings Plan Credit and a \$600 Industrial Recovery Credit.
 His state adjusted gross income tax due (IT-40PNR, line 8) is \$700.
-He will report the full \$500 Indiana College Choice 529 savings plan credit on Schedule G, line 6a, and enter \$200 of the employer health benefit plan credit on line 6b.
-He will carry the \$400 remaining unused employer health benefit plan credit over to next year's tax return.
+He will report the full \$500 Indiana College Choice 529 Savings Plan Credit on Schedule G, line 6a, and enter \$200 of the Industrial Recovery Credit on line 6b.
+He will carry the \$400 remaining unused Industrial Recovery Credit over to next year's tax return.

-Schedule H Section 1: Residency Information
+Schedule H Section 1: Residency Information Your (and Spouse's) Information

-Your (and spouse's) information

-Tell us where you were a resident during 2013 by completing this area.
+Tell us where you were a resident during 2014 by completing this area.
 Enter the 2-letter name for the other state(s) where you lived.
-For a list, visit the U.S. Postal Service's website at www.usps.com/ncsc/lookups/abbr state.txt.
+For a list, visit the U.S. Postal Service's website at www.usps.com/ncsc/lookups/abbr_state.txt.